why you feel sick after a massage

 How To Reduce Nausea Symptoms

-• Taking breaks and using the massage gun for shorter periods of time.
+• Take breaks and use the massage gun for shorter times.

-• Avoid using the massage gun on an empty stomach.
+• Don’t use the massage gun on an empty stomach.

-• Drinking plenty of water before and after using the massage gun to help prevent dehydration.
+• Drink lots of water before and after using the massage gun to avoid dehydration.

-• Avoiding alcohol and caffeine before and after using the massage gun.
+• Avoid alcohol and caffeine before and after using the massage gun.

 • Take an over-the-counter anti-nausea medication before using the massage gun.